 Characteristic Features of Brutalism

 The biggest underlying causes of the emergence of the brutalist movement was the growing world population and severe economic problems.
 It is not surprising that the favorite material of the architectural trend that came up for these reasons is concrete.
 Because the concrete, used in modern architecture as reinforced concrete, is a cheap, workable, practical and quite durable building material that can be produced anywhere in the world.
 In the brutalist architecture, alongside concrete, building materials such as steel, wood, glass were used rather frequently and these materials, like concrete, were left uncoated in raw form.

 Sharp lines, cold and solid facades, obviously displayed of functionality, heavy and solid stance… The features of architectural structures with a brutalist character are not limited to these.
 The geometric elements on the facade, that repeated in an order, contribute to the static stance of the building, which is an indicator of political and authoritarian power.
-The style carries the idea of “form follows form”, which is the main theme of modern architecture, one step further and cares about the understanding of the function from the outside.
+The style carries the idea of “form follows function”, which is the main theme of modern architecture, one step further and cares about the understanding of the function from the outside.
 In addition, not many colors are used, the facades that stand out with the monochrome shades of concrete and steel represent the pessimistic, harsh, scary and ruthless world of the period.
 States that want to push their political power and strict will on societies have designed their public structures with this structure style, which mostly shows gigantean and sheltered.

 The Adventure of Brutalism